panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 `function({ name })` destructures the function parameter inline and defines a variable `name` that holds the value of property `name`.

 ## 9. Summary

-The object destructuring is a powerful feature of JavaScript that let's you easily extract properties from object, and right away bind these values to variables.
+The object destructuring is a powerful feature of JavaScript that lets you easily extract properties from an object, and right away bind these values to variables.

 What I especially like about object destructuring is the concise syntax, and the ability to extract multiple variables in just one statement.